idsc-frazzoli/Seesaw/README.md

 - Compile the project (Click the brown hammer).
 You might have to click more than once.
 - Connect your Seesaw to your computer via the USB cable.
 - Run the code by either right-clicking your project and choosing "Run As" and the "Ac6 STM32 C/C++ Application" or by clicking the green arrow in the menu and choosing the same option.

+**Trouble shooting**

+- If your Seesaw reacts very strongly at the beginning, try to go to folder "userApps" to file "tControl.c" and lower the motor base spped "uiMotorBaseSpeed" and possibly also the scaling factor of the input commands "dAngleCorrectionConst".
+- If you manage to compile the Seesaw code but cannot run it due to an error similar to "OCD ...", very likely you have to click "Run As..." by right-clicking on your Seesaw project folder and then select the lowest option "Run Configurations".
+Here it is important that in the tab "Main" the "Target Information" at the bottom is set to: Mcu: "STM32L432KCUx", Board: "NUCLEO-L432KC"